1. Introduction

 configuration object encapsulates a filter configuration.

-The same config can be used with both safe or unsafe methods.
-The intent is
+The same configuration can be used with both "safe"

 that one (or a few) configurations will be built-up early on in a page’s